 - Design for Accessibility: A Cultural Administrator's Handbook

-The Florida Division of Cultural Affairs provides copies of Design for Accessibility: A Cultural Administrator's Handbook free of charge for arts organizations.
+The Florida Division of Arts and Culture provides copies of Design for Accessibility: A Cultural Administrator's Handbook free of charge for arts organizations.
 Published by the National Endowment for the Arts and the National Assembly of State Arts Agencies, this book addresses all aspects of both architectural and programming accessibility for people with disabilities.
 It's designed not only to help arts organizations comply with Section 504 and the Americans with Disabilities Act, but also to assist in ensuring that access is an integral part of an organization's mission, planning, programming, outreach, meetings, budgets, and staffing.